 Minimum hours required for major: 40

-Financial Aid: Scholarship assistance awarded to students in the School of Communication.
-Scholarships are awarded annually.
-Call the main office at 216-687-4630 for information.
+Financial aid: Scholarship assistance awarded to students in the School of Communication.

 - W.O. and Naomi E. Walker Scholarship

 - Max Axelrod Scholarship.
 (Students with journalism emphasis)

 - Donald Marcus Scholarship.
 (Students with advertising emphasis)

 - Raymond Dorsey Scholarship.
 (Physically disabled student with a preference for a journalism sequence)